How to... spot mild traumatic brain injury

 IN BRIEF - 8TH FEBRUARY 2018

-Dr Steven Allder, consultant neurologist at Re:Cognition Health on mild traumatic brain injuries
+Dr Steven Allder, consultant neurologist at Re:Cognition Health, on identifying and treating mild traumatic brain injury

 How do you define mild traumatic brain injury (TBI)?